anh10010/VND_banknotes_classification_streamlit_app/README.md

 Job: Machine Learning

-About project: Classify the VietNamDong banknotes which are still used until 2021
+About project: Classify the VietNamDong banknotes which are still used until 2021.
+There are 9 denominations given for prediction: 1k, 2k, 5k, 10k, 20k, 50k, 100k, 200k, 500k.
+The model used is DenseNet169 with the best score found is accuracy = 0.93.
 Before you continue, ensure you meet the following requirements:

 * Python 3.9.5